 You’re almost there!
-We’ve reached the final step in our how to stream live video on your website tutorial.
+We’ve reached the final step in how to stream live video on your website tutorial.

 You can now paste the embed code right into your website’s HTML code.
 Depending on what formatting tools you’ve used to create the page, the procedure may differ slightly.

 With WordPress, go into text view, and enter a paragraph break where you want the video to appear.
 Paste the copied embed codes there.
 It’s that simple!
-Go back to visual view to see the video window (more or less) as it appears on the finished page.
+Go back to the visual view to see the video window (more or less) as it appears on the finished page.
 Click the Preview button for a more accurate view.

 You can find out more details about how to paste the embed codes in this article on how to do WordPress live streaming.
-Additionally, you can access more detailed information on embedding in this article on how to embed videos to your website.
+Additionally, you can access more detailed information on embedding in this article on how to embed videos on your website.

 Live Streaming Video Tutorial

 To review all these steps we talked about, we invite you to watch the following video on how to stream live video on your website with the OBS encoder.

 Last, but not least…

 In addition to setting up the codes to embed your video stream to your website, we also recommend that you pay some attention to the page design itself.
 Ideally, your video should be the sole focus of the page.
 You generally don’t want to clutter the page with other content (especially images) except those in support of the video itself.
 However, you do want to include links for follow-up actions that your viewers can take.
 These include joining a mailing list, and a chat window or comment box to encourage viewer interaction.

 The process of embedding the video stream itself is fairly simple.
 That said, you do want to monitor the result in real-time to address on the spot any issues that appear before the broadcast begins.
 Once everything is in place and working well, you can direct your viewers to your website and let the broadcast begin!